scontain/SH/README.md

   install              installs the SGX driver

 The following options are supported by 'install' command:
-  -d, --dcap           install DCAP driver
+  -d, --dcap           installs the DCAP driver

+  -a, --auto           select the driver according to the machine capabilities (DCAP or OOT)

   -p, --patch=[PATCH]  apply patches to the SGX driver.
 The valid values for PATCH
                        are: 'version', 'metrics', 'page0'.